 For policy and billing dental screening components, refer to the Dental Service section of this manual.

-A referral for C&TC reporting purposes indicates that the child needs to be seen again for further assessment, diagnosis or treatment of a problem or a concern which was identified during the C&TC screening.
+A referral for C&TC reporting purposes indicates that the child needs to be seen again for further assessment, diagnosis or treatment of a problem or a concern that was identified during the C&TC screening.
 The referral can be made to the screening provider or to another provider.

 C&TC HIPAA compliant referral condition codes (also called referral codes) indicate if a referral was made as a result of the C&TC screening.
 C&TC claims must list the most appropriate HIPAA compliant referral condition code: NU, ST, S2 or AV.
 MHCP C&TC screening payment requires one of the four HIPAA compliant referral condition codes to be entered at the claim (header) level.